MarioDoncel/Bootcamp-Inter-DIO-Refactorating/README.md

 # Just an exercise to finish Bootcamp INTER FRONT-END at Digital Innovation One.

-As a final challenge i refatored part of the code to be more clean and readable
+As a final challenge i refatored part of the code presented by the instructor to be more clean and readable